-Every year, TRIO SSS includes a schedule of activities and events to ensure both academic success and access to leadership opportunities.
+Every year, TRIO SSS provides a schedule of activities and events for students to ensure both academic success and access to leadership opportunities.
 Throughout the students' time at The University of Toledo, SSS staff establish regular meeting schedules, encourage interaction with the advising staff of individual colleges, and employ measures that provide feedback regarding students' academic performance.

-- Each new student is given an intake assessment to review all services that SSS provides and to gain knowledge of a student's current major, current semester goals and previous semester achievements or concerns.
-The intake includes the submission of writing samples to determine the student's skill level, and a leadership quiz to identify students with leadership interests. - · Every new freshman or new student with a previous semester GPA less than 2.0 is also given a study skill assessment to determine their current inventory of study skills. - · New and returning students complete an academic plan that details strategies for successfully completing the semester.
-Strategies may include tutoring, meeting with a major adviser, or planning for graduation. - · Mid-term progress reports are completed by faculty and instructors to provide an early alert system for students who are struggling, and positive feedback for students who are performing well. - During the mid-term meetings between students and advisers, instructor feedback is reviewed and additional strategies are implemented if needed.
+- Each new student is given an intake assessment to review all services that SSS provides and to gain knowledge of a student's current major, current semester goals, and previous semester achievements or concerns.
+This intake includes the submission of writing samples to determine the students' skill level, and a leadership quiz to identify students with leadership interests. - Every new freshman, or new student with a previous semester GPA of less than a 2.0, is also given a study skills assessment to determine their current inventory of study skills. - New and returning students complete an academic plan that details strategies for successfully completing the semester.
+Strategies may include tutoring, meeting with a major advisor, or planning for graduation. - \cdot Mid-term progress reports are completed by faculty and instructors to provide an early alert system for students who are struggling, and to provide positive feedback for students who are performing well. - During the mid-term meetings between students and advisors, instructor feedback is reviewed and additional strategies are implemented if needed.
 The feedback empowers students to take control of monitoring their own class performance.
-The mid-term meetings are also a point in the semester to review the next semester's schedule for curriculum requirement and to identify potential difficulty.
+The mid-term meetings are also a point in the semester to review the next semester schedule for curriculum requirements and to identify potential difficulty.